RAJGUPTA28/NestJS-Backend/readme.md

 ---
 A provider is an object that provides an instance of a service to other application components Providers are created through classes that have the ```@Injectable()``` decorator and are registered in modules through the ```providers``` method.

+**Dependency injection in NestJS**
+---
+Dependency injection is a design pattern that allows objects to be created and managed within an application environment.
+In NestJS, dependency injection is used to provide instances of services to other application components.

+To inject a service into an application component, you must use the @Inject() annotation